 The bishop has both a defensive role and an offensive one, helping build the attack on the queenside.

 See how the game went below:

-A basic rule in chess says that attacks on flanks should be answered with actions in the center.
+A basic rule in chess says that you should answer to attacks on flanks with actions in the center.
 Well, this is another idea white could employ in the Stonewall system.
-Black’s set-up of d5-e6-f5 looks very solid and perhaps even menacing, but a timely e2-e4 could literally blow up his structure and leave him with many weaknesses.
+Black’s set-up of d5-e6-f5 looks very solid and perhaps even menacing.
+But, a timely e2-e4 could literally blow up his structure and leave him with many weaknesses.